Skip to content

 • Hooga PRO300 vs Hooga HG300

 The most common Hooga question.
-The HG300 uses single-chip LEDs rated over 73 mW/cm² at 6 inches; the PRO300 uses dual-chip LEDs rated over 109.
+The HG300 (single-chip) was independently measured at about 55 mW/cm² at 6 inches by Light Therapy Insiders; the PRO300 (dual-chip) claims over 109 but has no independent measurement we can find, and that 109 is a solar-meter-style manufacturer figure.
 Both are budget targeted panels with the same 3-year warranty.

 • PlatinumLED BIOMAX 900 vs Mito MitoPRO 1500